uwmadisoncals/cals-main-plugins/the-events-calendar/common/readme.txt

 == Changelog ==

+= [4.7.2] 2017-11-21 =

+* Feature - Added Template class which adds a few layers of filtering to any template file included
+* Tweak - Included `tribe_callback_return` for static returns for Hooks
+* Language - 0 new strings added, 0 updated, 1 fuzzied, and 0 obsoleted

 = [4.7.1] 2017-11-16 =

 * Fix - Added support for translatable placeholder text when dropdown selectors are waiting on results being returned via ajax [84926]